-Duncan Aldred works, mainly with banks and insolvency professionals, on contentious matters.
+Duncan Aldred is a partner in our Banking & Finance team.
+He works, mainly with banks and insolvency professionals, on contentious matters.

 Duncan is highly experienced in advising clients on aspects of banking law and practice, administrations, provisional liquidations, court-appointed receiverships, injunctions and mediations.

-Away from litigation, Duncan has helped banks and other clients to deal with a wide variety of sensitive issues.
+Duncan also advises on non-contentious matters and has helped banks and other clients to deal with a wide variety of sensitive issues.
 These have ranged from technical legal questions through handling threats of blackmail to dealing with potentially adverse publicity.

-Subjects on which Duncan regularly talks include: Alternative Dispute Resolution, Fraud, Disclosure in Litigation, Legal Professional Privilege, Constructive Trusts, Money laundering and 'Tipping Off'.
-Duncan has also published numerous articles and has spoken several times at the annual Cambridge Symposium on Economic Crime.
+Duncan regularly talks on subjects including: Alternative Dispute Resolution, Fraud, Disclosure in Litigation, Legal Professional Privilege, Constructive Trusts, Money laundering and 'Tipping Off'.
+He has also published numerous articles and has spoken several times at the annual Cambridge Symposium on Economic Crime.

 Relevant experience includes advising: